 Introduction to Requirement Traceability Matrix

-Project completion is a challenge for every firm, and each project has different requirement and approaches, one can complete a project on time when every requirement is properly analyzed.
-So to make the project completion easy and to fulfill all the requirements, we use RTM (Requirement Traceability matrix).
-An RTM is a document or table that links requirement throughout the validation process.
+Project completion is a challenge for every firm, and each project has a different requirement and approach; one can complete a project on time when every requirement is properly analyzed.
+So to make the project completion easy and to fulfill all the requirements, we use RTM (Requirement Traceability Matrix).
+An RTM is a document or table that links requirements throughout the validation process.
 The purpose of the Requirements Traceability Matrix is to ensure that all requirements defined for a system are tested in the life cycle.

 Definition of Requirement Traceability Matrix

-Requirement Traceability Matrix usually called as RTM is a document or a table which is enlisted with the requirements of the clients for the project in work.
-This is a simple type of matrix with row and column structure, that clearly defines which requirement is fulfilled and which is changed in between the process.
-So in the whole RTM, we trace the test cases regarding the requirement of the client and views the defects in the requirement during the process.
+Requirement Traceability Matrix, usually called RTM, is a document or a table that is enlisted with the clients’ requirements for the project in work.
+This is a simple type of matrix with a row and column structure that clearly defines which requirement is fulfilled and which is changed in between the process.
+So in the whole RTM, we trace the test cases regarding the client’s requirement and view the defects in the requirement during the process.

-There are a number of benefits of RTM, first of all as we discussed above that this is used to trace the requirement of the clients and also we can find the defects in the requirement if any.
-Apart from that, RTM provides the quality to the project as different defects are removed by this and also if there is any change in the requirement in between the test, we can easily alter this and save time and energy.
+There are a number of benefits of RTM, this is used to trace the clients’ requirements, and we can also find the defects in the requirement if any.
+Apart from that, RTM provides the quality to the project as different defects are removed by this, and also, if there is any change in the requirement in between the test, we can easily alter this and save time and energy.
 These things help a lot to complete the project in time and in a faster manner.

 Types of Requirement Traceability Matrix

-The forward traceability is the type of traceability matrix, it will help the manager to analyze and assure that the project is going smoothly in the right direction and all the requirements which are provided by the client are tested.
+The forward traceability is the type of traceability matrix; it will help the manager analyze and assure that the project is going smoothly in the right direction.
+All the requirements that the client provides are tested.

-This is another type of matrix that assures the manager that the scope of the project is not enlarged or the requirement which is there is strictly followed without adding extra cases or features which may not be the part of the project.
+This is another type of matrix that assures the manager that the project’s scope is not enlarged or the requirement which is there is strictly followed without adding extra cases or features that may not be part of the project.

-This type of traceability helps the manager to map the requirements to test cases for both the forward and backward traceability in a single document.
+This traceability type helps the manager map the requirements to test cases for both the forward and backward traceability in a single document.
 So this type ensures that all the requirements are tested properly.

 Examples of Requirement Traceability Matrix